 There are a number of passages from the Old Testament that indicate that a temple will be built.

-After the Jews returned from Babylon and were rebuilding the temple they were grieving the fact that it was not as good as the former temple.
-That was when the prophet Haggai spoke of a future time at the end of the age when there would be a temple that will be greater than the former one, “The glory of this latter house shall be greater than of the former, saith the LORD of hosts: and in this place will I give peace, saith the LORD of hosts.”
+After the Jews returned from Babylon and were rebuilding the temple they were grieving the fact that it was not as good as the former one that Solomon had built.
+That was when the prophet Haggai spoke to them of a future time when a temple will be built that will be even greater than Solomon’s, “The glory of this latter house shall be greater than of the former, saith the LORD of hosts: and in this place will I give peace, saith the LORD of hosts.”
 (Haggai 2:9).
-Also the prophet Ezekiel described a temple that has yet to be built in great detail (Ezekiel 40 to 48).

 Because the Jews do not accept Christ as the Messiah they believe that Daniel’s prophecies about the Messiah have yet to be fulfilled.
 He said that in the ‘end of years’ (Daniel 11:6) the daily sacrifice will cease, “And arms shall stand on his part, and they shall pollute the sanctuary of strength, and shall take away the daily sacrifice, and they shall place the abomination that maketh desolate.”
 (Daniel 11:31).
 The Jews reason that for sacrifices to cease in the ‘end of years’ they must first be reinstated and that would require the existence of a temple, “And after threescore and two weeks shall Messiah be cut off, but not for himself: and the people of the prince that shall come shall destroy the city and the sanctuary; and the end thereof shall be with a flood, and unto the end of the war desolations are determined.
 And he shall confirm the covenant with many for one week: and in the midst of the week he shall cause the sacrifice and the oblation to cease, and for the overspreading of abominations he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate.”
 (Daniel 9:26-27).

-If we base our understanding of the prophecies on the words of the prophets alone we could well believe that a temple of stone will be built in Jerusalem at some time in the future.
-But when we consult what the Apostles taught we find no mention of a physical temple being built at all.
-Instead they teach that Christ is building a spiritual temple, “Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?”
+If we base our understanding of those prophecies literally on the words of the prophets alone we could also believe that a temple will be built in Jerusalem at some time in the future.
+But when we consult the words of the Apostles we find no mention of a physical temple being built at all.
+Instead they teach that Christ’s focus is on building a spiritual temple, “Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?”
 (I Corinthians 3:16).

 The Father and Christ are at the centre of the spiritual temple, “And I saw no temple (or sanctuary, which is the Holy of Holies) therein: for the Lord God Almighty and the Lamb are the temple of it.”
 (Revelation 21:22).